losisin/helm-values-schema-json/docs/README.md

 }
 ```

-When targeting JSON Schema Draft 7 or earlier (e.g via `--draft 7` flag),
+(since v1.9.0) When targeting JSON Schema Draft 7 or earlier
-then the resulting schema will use `allOf` like so:
+(e.g via `--draft 7` flag), then the resulting schema will use `allOf` like so:

 ```json
 "subchart": {